pivot-access-ltd/bma-offline-docs/src/understanding-maas-events-6373.md

 Events are state changes that happen to MAAS elements, such as controllers, networks, or machines.
 These state changes can be caused by MAAS itself, some external agent (such as an external DHCP server), or by users (such as when commissioning a machine).
 Being able to review events is often essential to debugging or verifying your MAAS system.

-Every event can be reviwed by scanning the MAAS logs.
+Every event can be reviewed by scanning the MAAS logs.
 If you're using snaps, the logs of interest are:

 - /var/snap/maas/common/log/maas.log
 - /var/snap/maas/common/log/regiond.log